container based virtualization

 So, to overcome these challenges, enhancements to Layer 2 Ethernet networks were made in the shape of port channel and virtual port channel (vPC) technologies.
 Port Channel technology permits multiple links between two participating devices to forward traffic using a load-balancing algorithm while managing the loop problem by bundling the links as one logical link.

-Then we have the vPC technology.
-The vPC technology permits multiple devices to create a port channel.
+Then, we have vPC technology.
+This technology permits multiple devices to create a port channel.
 In vPC, a pair of switches acting as a vPC peer endpoint looks like a single logical entity to port channel–attached devices; the two devices that serve as the logical port-channel endpoint are still two different and separate devices.

 High Availability: Link and Device.